intel/dffml/docs/contributing/vscode.rst

-..
-Maintaining proper execution of DFFML API both in development and deployment levels is the top priority of the development team.
-DFFML modules are tightly coupled; as a result, the debugging process can be complicated.
-..
-After identifying the potential problems or encountering an error during execution time, developers need to reproduce the problem and also be able to acquire knowledge about the program and state of the variables, specifically a couple of steps before the problems.
-This requires setting up a debugging environment.
-In the following section, setting up a debugger for DFFML in VSCode is presented.

 Setting up debugging in Visual Studio Code (VSCode)
 ===================================================

 `VSCode <https://code.visualstudio.com/>`_ provides powerful tools for debugging support.
-For this project, we use Python extension.
-For more details about debugging configurations for Python apps in VSCode see this `link <https://code.visualstudio.com/docs/python/debugging>`_.
+For this project, we use a Python extension.
+For more details about debugging configurations for Python apps in VSCode, see this `link <https://code.visualstudio.com/docs/python/debugging>`_.

 If you are planning on contributing to the project, or track your debugging process, it is a better idea to have your own copy of DFFML on your Github account.
-For more details about setting up your git repository read :doc:`git` page.
+For more details about setting up your git repository, read :doc:`git` page.

 After setting up the version controlling configurations, you need to install DFFML.
 See :doc:`dev_env` page for installing details in the development mode.

-Open VSCode app, on the menu bar, click on the ``File`` then choose ``Open Folder``.
+Open the VSCode app, on the menu bar, click on ``File`` then choose ``Open Folder``.
 Locate DFFML folder and open it.
 Inside the folder in VSCode, select ``setup.py`` file.
 This helps VSCode to retrieve your Python environment (either base or any virtual environment) that you setup.
 You can close the ``setup.py`` file.

-Go to the menu bar and click on the ``Run``.
-Choose Python from the drop-down menu and then select module.
+Go to the menu bar and click on ``Run``, then select ``Add configuration``.
+Choose Python from the drop-down menu and then select ``module``.
 Inside the module text input field type ``dffml`` and press Enter.
 This will create a ``launch.json`` file under the ``.vscode`` folder.

 It should be similar to the following: